Timthreetwelve/TimVer/TimVer/Readme.txt

 Three-Dot Menu
 ==============
-The three-dot menu at the right end of the page header that has options to view the log file, open the readme file (this file) and exit the application.
+The three-dot menu at the right end of the page header that has options to view the log file, open the readme file (this file), open the TimVer folder, check for an updated version of TimVer, and exit the application.

 Keyboard Shortcuts